wp-e-commerce/WP-e-Commerce/CONTRIBUTING.md

 Branch Strategy
 ---
-Master will basically be in sync with the latest release, which will also have its own branch (`branch-x.x.x`).
+Master will be in sync with the latest release, which will also have its own branch (`branch-x.x.x`).
 Features should go in `features/*` branches, which then merge into `branch-x.x.x` branch, which then merges to master upon release.
 Our goal is to keep from merging directly to master.
 To determine the next branch to fork/PR, review the [Development status](https://github.com/wp-e-commerce/WP-e-Commerce#development-status).

 Resources
 ---